Subject: Communication Technology 12

 I will foster a safe environment by holding myself and their students to a high standard of respectful behaviour.
 Students need to learn by example, not just how to handle tools properly but also how to manage emotions and relationships effectively.

-“Safety first” is the mantra of Construction Trades 11.
+“Safety first” is the mantra of Communication Technology.
 Before beginning any skill-building activity, I will review safety standards and procedures.
 I will demonstrate and model safety instructions over and over until I am confident that everyone in the class is routinely following them.

 All students will have Personal Protective Equipment (PPE) provided to them.
 This includes safety footwear, safety vests, hard hats, hearing/respiratory/eye protection and a place to store their equipment (a small locker within the classroom or in the hallway outside the classroom doors).
 Students must wear appropriate PPE while in the Skilled Trades Centre.